 - Low peak expiratory flow (PEF) readings, if you use a peak flow meter

-- Symptoms that fail to respond to use of a quick-acting (rescue) inhaler
+- Symptoms that fail to respond to the use of a quick-acting (rescue) inhaler

-Asthma treatment and self-management is aimed at keeping the asthmatic symptom-free, while taking the least amount of medicines necessary.
-How is Reflexology beneficial to the management of asthma?
+Asthma treatment and self-management are aimed at keeping the asthmatic symptom-free while taking the least amount of medicines necessary.
+How is reflexology beneficial to the management of asthma?

 How Can Reflexology Help With Asthma Management?